AlexiaChen/awesome-stars/README.md

 - [aboev/smalldb](https://github.com/aboev/smalldb) – Sample storage engine for MySQL
 - [lysevi/dariadb](https://github.com/lysevi/dariadb) – dariadb -  is a numeric time-series database storage engine.
 - [kedebug/yodb](https://github.com/kedebug/yodb) – A lightweight and fast key-value storage engine based on the buffer tree.
-- [vidardb/vidardb-engine](https://github.com/vidardb/vidardb-engine) – VidarDB engine is a modern embedded key-value store with a versatile storage engine.
-It is a lineage of LevelDB and RocksDB, but with support of various workloads.
 - [couchbase/forestdb](https://github.com/couchbase/forestdb) – A Fast Key-Value Storage Engine Based on Hierarchical B+-Tree Trie
 - [stephentu/silo](https://github.com/stephentu/silo) – Multicore in-memory storage engine
 - [microsoft/Extensible-Storage-Engine](https://github.com/microsoft/Extensible-Storage-Engine) – ESE is an embedded / ISAM-based database engine, that provides rudimentary table and indexed access.
 However the library provides many other strongly layered and and thus reusable sub-facilities as well: A Synchronization / Locking library, a Data-structures / STL-like library, an OS-abstraction layer, and a Cache Manager, as well the full blown database engine itself